 However, the leaders of the book’s two factions are also pivotal characters in any adaptation of The Stand.
 Mother Abagail, the spiritual leader of the “good guy” Free Zoners, will be played by the inimitable Whoopi Goldberg.
 She’ll go toe-to-toe with Alexander Skarsgård’s (True Blood, Big Little Lies) Randall Flagg, the supernaturally evil head of a post-plague empire in Las Vegas.
 The Skarsgård brothers are no strangers to King properties—you’ll recognize Alexander’s younger brother Bill as Pennywise in the recent two-part adaptation of It.

 Meanwhile, Daniel Sunjata (The Dark Night Rises) will play Cobb—a lead character who is tasked with watching over Stu Redman—and Heather Graham (Boogie Nights) is the wealthy Rita Blakemoor.
 Other cast members include Jovan Adepo as Larry Underwood, Amber Heard as Nadine Cross, Henry Zaga as Nick Andros, Brad William Henke as Tom Cullen, and Owen Teague (who we saw in It) as Harold Lauder.
-Greg Kinnear and Marilyn Manson are also rumored to be making appearances.
+Greg Kinnear and Marilyn Manson will also be making appearances.

 What happens in The Stand?
 (Spoilers ahead!)